valeIT/valeIT.github.io/_posts/2020-01-26-advanced-codable.md

 That's all you need.
 Swift will automatically encode and decode the model for you from and to a Data object.

+The only thing you need to manually do is to instantiate the decoder or encoder and pass the object to decode/encode.

+If you need to decode an object:

 ```
 //Get the 'Data' from the body of the response
 let user = JSONDecoder().decode(data) //decode
 ```

-If you need to create a request instead:
+If you need to encode it instead:

 ```
 let user = User(name: "John", surname: "Smith")